 What Causes Varicocele?

-Varicocele is a condition caused by the enlargement of the venous network in the testicles and the backward flow of blood.
-It is more frequently seen in the left testicle, with causes including genetic predisposition and weakness of the vessel walls.
+Varicocele is a condition resulting from the enlargement of the venous network in the testicles and the backward flow of blood.
+It is more frequently seen in the left testicle, with causes including genetic predisposition and weakness of the vein walls.

-Standing for long durations, heavy lifting, or factors that increase intra-abdominal pressure can also lead to the development of varicocele.
+Standing for long periods, lifting heavy objects, or factors that increase intra-abdominal pressure can also contribute to the development of varicocele.
 Although asymptomatic, some patients may experience testicular pain or infertility complaints.

 Common causes of varicocele include: